ChristianTremblay/BAC0/doc/source/getstarted.rst

 If you are using Windows, it will simplify your life as some modules needs a C compiler and it can be hard sometimes to compile a module by yourself.

 Some examples of complete distributions are Anaconda_ or `Enthought Canopy <https://www.enthought.com/products/canopy/>`_.
 As I use Anaconda_, I'll focus on this one but you're free to choose the one you prefer.

+If you are using a RaspberryPi, have a look to miniconda_ or berryconda_.
+Both can allow a complete installation of modules like bokeh_ and Flask_

 .. _installing-a-complete-distribution: